azfarbkhr/piaic_qtr1_assignments/README.md

 35. Write a Python program to find the number of notes (Sample of notes: 10, 20, 50, 100, 500, and 1000 ) against an given amount (DONE)

-36. Write a program to check whether given input is palindrome or not
+36. Write a program to check whether given input is palindrome or not (DONE)

 37. Write a Python program to reverse the digits of a given number and add it to the original, If the sum is not a palindrome repeat this procedure